ravitejams94/DevOpsProjects/1- Static Website with DynamoDB/Readme.md

 - Post the form written data into database

 The following resources are being used:-
-+ AWS Amplify - Building the frontend app
++ [AWS Amplify](https://aws.amazon.com/amplify/) - Building the frontend app
-+ AWS API Gateway - Develop the required API’s.
++ [AWS API Gateway](https://aws.amazon.com/api-gateway/) - Develop the required API’s.
-+ DynamoDB - NoSQL Database
++ [DynamoDB](https://aws.amazon.com/dynamodb/) - NoSQL Database managed by AWS
-+ AWS Lambda - Serverless service that lets you run the code.
++ [AWS Lambda](https://aws.amazon.com/lambda/) - Serverless service that lets you run the code.
 (Python)
-+ IAM - Policies which will be attached to Lambda functions so that they can perform actions on the DynamoDB.
++ [IAM](https://aws.amazon.com/iam/) - Policies which will be attached to Lambda functions so that they can perform actions on the DynamoDB.

 **Part 1 - Setting up the front-end using AWS Amplify**